-4.2.5 Motte and bailey
+4.2.5 Motte and bailey (see setting view 14 on page 24)

 - This area of high archaeological sensitivity comprises the muchdisturbed remains of an eleventh/twelfth-century earthen castle and, possibly, the core of the Roman settlement and partial Saxon Burgh. - It is currently used as a recreation area and is fully, publicly accessible. - It is part of the key visual setting to the town.